 For sales organizations in the manufacturing industry, quota achievement is the ultimate measure of success: the fixed, time-bound goal that drives salespeople to contribute to the objectives and growth of the organization.
 Meeting or exceeding quota is crucial for managers and executives too; in fact, their jobs may depend on doing so.
 After all, attainment translates directly into revenue.
 So it’s no surprise that quotas sit at the center of the sales universe.

 The fallout that results can have lasting repercussions on an organization.
 When sales teams continually miss their target, salespeople get frustrated; their self-esteem plummets, they lose motivation, costs increase, and revenue drops.
 And turnover rates surge.
 As stated in a recent Harvard Business Review article, firms in the U.S. spend $15 billion a year training salespeople, and another $800 billion on incentives.
 Attrition reduces the return on those investments.
-Add on the seven months and almost $30,000 that Aberdeen reports it costs to recruit and onboard a new salesperson, and the whole approach sounds risky.
+Add on the average cost per turnover of $97,690 per salesperson (according to DePaul University), and the whole approach sounds risky.

 The real culprit here, however, can be found behind the scenes.
 It’s forecasting, from which quotas arise, and which affects not only sales, but production as well.
 This is especially true when overly optimistic forecasts for short-cycle products lead to high quotas and increased production.
 Should salespeople fail to reach these quotas, the manufacturer could be left with a surplus of products, some of which time will turn unusable.
 On the other hand, when forecasts are too pessimistic, quotas will be low, as will production.
 If reps exceed their quotas, the company, facing a shortage of products, will be unable to honor contracts in a timely fashion, leading to dissatisfaction among customers.